 Launched in 2010 The Meaningful Chocolate Company product range started with a Fairtrade egg accompanied by the Christian message of Easter inside the box.
 Due to the fact that the eggs were overtly Christian, the company faced an uphill battle to have the eggs sold in large supermarket chains.
 This was despite the company putting profits made to the charity.

 Whilst most of the chains have sold the eggs at some point during the last seven years, one chain remains defiant.
+UPDATE for 2018.
+The chain who shall remain nameless has now got on board.
+Unfortunately, not all supermarkets are stocking the eggs.
+You can check where to purchase them here.

 If you are passionate about what you do, if you have a good product and you believe in it, then persevere.
 Most sole traders or SMEs agree that the first few years are tough, but you just have to keep going despite opposition.

 The company now sell advent calendars, again with a ‘real’ message.
 They have been open to change and have learnt to adapt whilst not compromising what they stand for.
-So if you know a product is doing well, look at ways to build or expand your current range.
+So if you know a product is doing well, look for ways to build or expand your current range.
 You already have your customers’ attention with your excellent product, so why not introduce something that they would also enjoy?

 Be ethical/remain ethical